sunnyb179/csi3335-no-name-yet/README.md

 2. In the project's main folder, modify the `csi3335sp2023.py` file as needed to match the MySQL user information for database connection.

-3. Ensure that the necessary Python packages are installed in the project's virtual environment.
-You can use command prompt in the current directory and do
+3. Ensure the necessary Python packages are installed in the project's virtual environment.
+You can use the command prompt in the current directory and do

    ```bash
    pip install -r requirements.txt